apache/ozone/hadoop-hdds/docs/content/design/overwrite-key-only-if-unchanged.md

 ### Wire Protocol

-1. The overwriteExpectedUpdateID needs to be added to the KeyInfo protobuf object so it can be stored in the openKey table.
+1. The expectedGeneration needs to be added to the KeyInfo protobuf object so it can be stored in the openKey table.
-2. The overwriteExpectedUpdateID needs to be added to the keyArgs protobuf object, which is passed from the client to OM when creating a key.
+2. The expectedGeneration needs to be added to the keyArgs protobuf object, which is passed from the client to OM when creating a key.

 No new messages need to be defined.

 ### On OM

 No new OM handlers are needed.
-The existing OpenKey and CommitKey handlers will receive the new overwriteExpectedUpdateID and perform the checked.
+The existing OpenKey and CommitKey handlers will receive the new expectedGeneration and perform the checks.

 No new locks are needed on OM.
 As part of the openKey and commitKey, there are existing locks taken to ensure the key open / commit is atomic.
 The new checks are performed under those locks, and come down to a couple of long comparisons, so add negligible overhead.

 ### On The Client

- 1. We need to allow the updateID of an existing key to be accessible when an existing details are read, by adding it to OzoneKey and OzoneKeyDetails.
+ 1. We need to allow the updateID (called generation on the client) of an existing key to be accessible when an existing details are read, by adding it to OzoneKey and OzoneKeyDetails.
 There are internal object changes and do no impact any APIs.
- 2. To pass the overwriteExpectedUpdateID to OM on key open, it would be possible to overload the existing OzoneBucket.createKey() method, which already has several overloaded versions, or create a new explicit method on Ozone bucket called replaceKeyIfUnchanged, passing either the OzoneKeyDetails of the existing key (which includes the key name and existing updateID, or by passing the key name and updateID explicitly, eg:
+ 2. To pass the expectedGeneration to OM on key open, it would be possible to overload the existing OzoneBucket.createKey() method, which already has several overloaded versions, or create a new explicit method on Ozone bucket called rewriteKey, passing the expectedGeneration, eg:

  ```
- public OzoneOutputStream replaceKeyIfUnchanged(OzoneKeyDetails keyToOverwrite, ReplicationConfig replicationConfigOfNewKey)
-      throws IOException

-// Alternatively or additionally

- public OzoneOutputStream replaceKeyIfUnchanged(String volumeName, String bucketName, String keyName, long size, long expectedUpdateID, ReplicationConfig replicationConfigOfNewKey)
+ public OzoneOutputStream rewriteKey(String volumeName, String bucketName, String keyName, long size, long expectedGeneration, ReplicationConfig replicationConfigOfNewKey)
       throws IOException

 // Can also add an overloaded version of these methods to pass a metadata map, as with the existing